UK water watchdog plans 2.8 bln pound backing for green projects

-Watchdog Ofwat said it is backing Severn Trent Water , South Staffs Water, Pennon-owned South West Water , Thames Water and United Utilities on new green investment projects worth more than 850 million pounds.
+Watchdog Ofwat said it is backing Severn Trent Water (SVT.L), South Staffs Water, Pennon-owned South West Water (PNN.L), Thames Water and United Utilities (UU.L) on new green investment projects worth more than 850 million pounds.

 It also proposed a further 1.9 billion pounds for future environmental projects in the UK, which is targeting net-zero carbon emissions by 2050.